artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw3/homework3.md

 </div>
 {% endif %}

-Robot Excercise 3: Flag Capture Game using a Minimax Algorithm [100 points]
+Robot Excercise 3: Flag Capture Using Minimax [100 points]
 =============================================================
 ## Preface
 The First Galactic Empire dispatched Darth Vader and their evil robot R2Q5 to distroy the base of Rebel Alliance.
-Our brave R2D2s will battle with the dark robots and capture the flag of Rebellion.
-We must also prevent the R2Q5s to capture the empire flag before us.
+Our brave R2D2s will battle with the dark robots and reclaim the flag of Rebellion.
+We must also prevent the R2Q5s from capturing their empire flag before we get ours.

-May the force be with you, go ahead, R2D2s.
+May the force be with you, R2D2s.

 ## Instructions
 In this assignment, you will combine your knowledge of informed search algorithms with the adversarial search game tree to teach the R2D2s how to play optimally in a capture the flag game.